 This article is an absolute beast, at least in terms of blog content.
 I really hope you found it useful. 🙂

-Search engine optimization in 2018 is one of those things that takes time and consistent work.
+Search engine optimization is one of those things that takes time and consistent work.
 Most of that work goes into creating truly epic content.
 You can’t be lazy and rank well in today’s Google.

 But, I think one of the most important things to keep in mind here is not to get overly concerned about what Google wants.
 This isn’t about satisfying a Google search bot.
 You want to know what Google is looking at, but what you REALLY need to be doing is optimizing for humans.Today's search engine optimization is actually about optimizing for human beings.Click To Tweet